 Refraction is only to check your eye prescription/power for glasses or contact lenses.
-Comprehensive eye exam is a detail assessment of the visual performance and stamina of our eyes, includes checking for eye prescription and also screen the eyes for common vision threatening eye diseases like Cataract, Glaucoma, Retinal changes, etc
+Comprehensive eye exam is a detailed assessment of the visual performance and health of your eyes, includes checking for eye prescription and also screen the eyes for common vision threatening eye diseases like Cataract, Glaucoma, Retinal changes, etc

 Recommended Frequency for eye examination.

 - 16 to <60 years old - Every 2 years

 - 60 years old and above - Annually